lizamorr/qover-case/README.md

 ## Getting started

-This application has a frontend built with React and a backend built with Nest.js (Node.js + TypeScript).
+This application has a frontend built with React & Redux and a backend built with Nest.js (Node.js + TypeScript).
 The frontend is modeled after the supplied [Zeplin](https://zeplin.io/) project.
 Since this application is only run in development with insensitive data, I will share the environment variables.

 ### Backend